 “You’d just drown this way,” Rikter interrupted the iceman, his hands defiantly crossed on his chest.

-Rikter just nodded, calmly, then picked up his spear and went ahead looking for seals to hunt.
+Rikter just gave Aimek a solemn nod, picked up his spear, and went looking for the seals to hunt.

-...He woke up with a start, somebody shaking him violently.
+...He woke up with a start, somebody was shaking him violently.
 Rikter.
 The night was pitch black.
-Stars shone bleakly though the open mouth of the cave.
+The stars shone bleakly through the open mouth of the cave.

 “Get up, Aimek!”
 Rikter almost roared.
-Aimek haven’t seen him being so emotional before.
+Aimek had never seen him being so emotional before.
 “Elie’s in danger!
 We’ve got to help!
 Hurry!”

 “She’s down there!
 Help me get her up!”
 Rikter shouted pointing to the darkness-filled abyss below.
 “Hurry!”